chambox/chambox.github.io/about.md

 title:
 permalink: /about/
 ---
-Currently I am a data scientist at [Yields.io](https://www.yields.io/).
+Currently, I am a data scientist at [Yields.io](https://www.yields.io/).

-I am passionate about a lot interesting technogies, however, there are only 24 hours in a day.
+I am passionate about a lot of interesting technologies, however, there are only 24 hours in a day.
 With the constraint of time, I have chosen to focus on few things:
 * Artificial intelligence (AI) and deep learning
-* Blockchain and digital currencies and their connect to  AI
+* Blockchain, digital currencies, and their connection to  AI
-* Finance  in relation to AI
+* Finance and its connection to AI

 I work by a simple principle, "understand concepts and explain them even clearer".

 Besides AI, I like eating good food (I hate cooking though), my good friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
-If you want to know more about good food from African origin, visit us here https://afroeat.be/.
+If you want to know more about good food of African origin, visit us here https://afroeat.be/.

 ### Contact me

 Tel: +32471600750
 [chamberlain.mbah.f@gmail.com](mailto:chamberlain.mbah.f@gmail.com)